Placeblock/BuildIT/src/graphics/circuitBoard/history/README.md

 the History class they get stored inside the undo deque and redo stack to support undo and redo.

-Everything component (e.g. Node or Wire) that should only be discarded (deleted from memory) if it is not in the undo deque or redo stack anymore should use shared pointers to manage ownership.
+Everything Component (e.g. Node or Wire) that should only be discarded (deleted from memory) if it is not in the undo deque or redo stack anymore should use shared pointers to manage ownership.